jnorman74/kickstarter-analysis/README.md

   - Another limitation is that the city of origin wasn't present in the data which could add an extra element of Analysis

 - What are some other possible tables and/or graphs that we could create?
   - I can see value in looking at the 'staff_pick' and 'spotlight' fields and creating a line graph to see what kind of relationship they each have with the outcomes.
-I would imagine that both of these features could potentially boost the number of eyes that see the campaign.
+I would imagine that both of these features could potentially boost the number of eyes that see the campaign which speaks to my above limitation of not knowing how the campaigns were promoted.
+  - I can see some benefit in creating a table based on 'successful' outcome 'plays' and calculating the correlation coefficient using the CORREL function or the Analysis Toolpak add-in in Excel to see how strongly variables such as 'Average Donation' and 'Goal' are related to each other.
+Create a scatterplot with a trendline to visualize the trend.

 ### Links
 [Kickstart Challenge Excel Document](Kickstarter_Challenge.xlsx)